rgdonohue/foss4gna-2018/README.md

 * Evaluation follows the same proceedure
 * Git used to help give concise feedback of written answers to quiz questions
 * Git used to track editing of written prose as well, demonstrating the potential for the use of Git and Markdown in writing courses beyond a more technical curriculum

-### Highlights of benefits of using this Git process as a teacher:

-* Teaching web cartography and web GIS is technically and time demanding; instructors need ways to maximize efficiency, and speeding up the transmission, management, and editing of student work (either help or evaluation) through command line and scripted Git processes serves this need.

 ### Challenges?